Citizendium

 Citizendium (/ˌsɪtᵻˈzɛndiəm/ SIT-i-ZEN-dee-əm; "the citizens' compendium of everything") is an English-language wiki-based free online encyclopedia launched by Larry Sanger, co-founder of Nupedia and Wikipedia.

+Larry Sanger had worked as paid staff with Jimmy Wales to make Nupedia and Wikipedia, though Sanger left for financial reasons.
+He had been the editor-in-chief of Nupedia, which had an editorial review process similar to what he founded at Citizendium.

 It was first announced in September 2006 as a fork of the English Wikipedia, but instead launched in March 2007 with an emphasis on original content.
 The project's aim was to improve on the Wikipedia model by providing increased reliability.
 It planned to achieve this by requiring virtually all contributors to use their real names, by strictly moderating the project for unprofessional behavior, by providing "gentle expert oversight" of everyday contributors, and through "approved articles" which have undergone a form of peer-review by topic experts with credentials.

 Active contributors increased through the first quarter of 2008 and then declined; by 27 October 2011, the site had fewer than 100 active members.
 The last managing editor was Anthony Sebastian, until the office was vacated in 2016.
-As of 21 July 2023, it had 185,739 pages (including 1500 articles plus redirects and talk pages) with 0 contributors who had performed an action in the previous 30 days.
+As of 21 July 2023, it had 17,956 "live" and 6,322 "lemma" articles (lemmas are undeveloped articles which contain little more than a definition, like stubs on Wikipedia).
+As of 8 September 2025, this had changed to 16,440 articles with an additional 3,744 lemma articles.